camilne/toy-compiler/README.md

 mkdir build && cd build && cmake .. && make
 ```

-This will generate an executable called *compiler* which accepts a program through `stdin` and outputs the compiled program to `stdout`.
+This will generate an executable called *compiler* which accepts a program as an argument and outputs the compiled code to an assembly file (default is `a.asm`).

 The compiler currently supports a few command line options: